5.3 |

 direction, one should evidently assist in an act of voluntary

-have the extrinsic right to cause the person's death, but then
+right to cause the person's death, but then it would still be wrong on

-But the person's own wish is indirectly also of great import
+But the person's own wish is indirectly also of great import from the

-from the doctrinal angle, because if 'e wants to die, it is more
+doctrinal angle, because if 'e

-likely that 'e suffers unbearably and that no future happiness
+wants to die, it is more likely that 'e suffers unbearably and that no

-reason to validate 'er request for euthanasia.
+Other things being equal, this is a reason to validate 'er request for

 The definition of euthanasia (act or practise of